ava-labs/avalanche-docs/learn/platform-overview/README.md

 En una red heterogénea de blockchains, algunos validadores no querrán validar ciertas blockchains porque simplemente no tienen interés en ellas.
 El modelo de subnet permite a los validadores sólo preocuparse de las blockchains que les interesan.
 Esto reduce la carga de los validadores.

-### Requisitos Específicos de la Aplicación
+### Requisitos Específicos de Aplicación

-Different blockchain-based applications may require validators to have certain properties.
-Suppose there is an application that requires large amounts of RAM or CPU power.
-A Subnet could require that validators meet certain [hardware requirements](http://support.avalabs.org/en/articles/4064879-technical-requirements-for-running-a-validator-node-on-avalanche) so that the application doesn’t suffer from low performance due to slow validators.
+Diferentes aplicaciones basadas en blockchains pueden requerir que los validadores tengan ciertas propiedades.
+Supongamos que hay una aplicación que requiere grandes cantidades de RAM o potencia de CPU.
+Una subnet podría requerir que los validadores cumplan ciertos [requisitos de hardware](http://support.avalabs.org/en/articles/4064879-technical-requirements-for-running-a-validator-node-on-avalanche) para que la aplicación no sufra de bajo rendimiento debido a los validadores lentos.

 ## Virtual Machines

-A **Virtual Machine** \(VM\) defines the application-level logic of a blockchain.
+Una **Virtual Machine** \(o VM\) defines the application-level logic of a blockchain.
 In technical terms, it specifies the blockchain’s state, state transition function, transactions, and the API through which users can interact with the blockchain.
 Every blockchain on Avalanche is an instance of a VM.

 When you write a VM, you don't need to concern yourself with lower-level logic like networking, consensus, and the structure of the blockchain.
 Avalanche does this behind the scenes so you can focus on the thing you would like to build.